Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 When do dogs shed?

-Dogs usually shed twice a year, which is seasonal.
-The exact months can vary depending on climate, dog breed, and lifestyle, but shedding usually occurs in the following months:
+Dogs typically shed twice a year, which is seasonal.
+The exact months can vary depending on climate, dog breed, and lifestyle, but generally, shedding occurs in the following months:

 1. Spring Shedding (March to May):